parikhamol/social-computing-project/README.md

 This is the code for the social computing project at Gatech
 1. Need to write a code that combines all the posts file in one file and remove duplicates ⁃	this can be then used as the primary post.csv for all subsequent code
+	-	also create a combined post file with the word counts for code that uses number of words

 2. Need to write a code that combines all the comments files in one file and remove duplicates ⁃	this can be then used as the primary comments.csv for all subsequent code
+	-	Also create a combined comment file with the word counts for code that uses number of words

 3. Right now the steps from 4 to 8 need to be run separately for each posts and comments file that we have